In your text, read pages 108–113, which cover covariance and correlation, and chapter 8, which covers regression.

 These rocks record a major change in paleoceanographic conditions, which we will investigate.
 In addition, a major unconformity (prolonged halt in deposition) separates these distinct oceanographic regimes.
 Rocks below this unconformity are included in the Carters Formation, and rocks above are placed in the Hermitage Formation.
 Complicating matters is an unusual bed overlying the unconformity, which has a distinct geochemical signature; this bed is called a transgressive lag.

 In this data set, we are interested in magnesium, as an indicator of dolomitization, and aluminum, as an indicator of clay minerals.
 Specifically, we are interested in whether there is a relationship between these two and whether this relationship differs between the two oceanographic regimes.
 As we are interested in the strength and form of a relationship between two variables, this is a problem of correlation and regression.
-Because we are interested in prediction, we will use Model 1 regression, even though there is error in both variables.
+Because we are interested in prediction, we will use Model 1 regression, even though there is error in both variables (i.e., we did not fix one of these variables and measure the response in the other one).

 We will frequently want to select just the Carters beds (those below a stratigraphic position of 34.2 m) and just the Hermitage beds (those above 34.6 m).
 Note that these cutoffs will exclude two beds (at 34.285 and 34.555 m) belonging to the transgressive lag.
-Embedding logical operations throughout our code makes it difficult to read and error-prone: having the wrong value or operator is too easy.
+Embedding logical operations throughout our code makes it difficult to read and error-prone.
+Moreover, repeatedly coding these cutoffs makes errors more likely.
 To avoid this, we will save those logical tests to objects with an easy-to-understand name and then use these objects whenever we need that logical test.

 Use these two objects anywhere you need to select data from the Carters or Hermitage formations.

-Create three objects named cartersColor, hermitageColor, and transgressiveColor, and assign the names (as strings) of the appropriate colors to them.
+Create three objects named cartersCol, hermitageCol, and transgressiveCol, and assign the names (as strings) of the appropriate colors to them.
+Because col is a common argument in plots, it is fine to use the shortened version of Col instead of the full name, Color.

-Elemental abundances must be positive numbers and often follow lognormal distributions (for example, we measure hydrogen as pH, which is a log scale).
-Such variables are commonly placed on a log scale through a log transformation, which we will do here.
+Elemental abundances must be positive numbers, and they commonly have lognormal distributions (for example, we measure hydrogen as pH, which is a log scale).
+To pull in the long right tail common to lognormally distributed data, we will apply a log transformation.

 Create two objects, logAl and logMg, that hold the base-10 logs of Al and Mg; use the simplest command for making a base-10 log.
-Use these from here on; don’t repeat yourself by taking the log of Al or Mg again.
+Use these two objects from here on; do not repeat yourself by taking the log of Al or Mg again.

 Create a bivariate plot of logAl vs. logMg.
 Rotate the y-axis labels, and give the x and y labels good names, not the names of your objects.
-Because we will separately add the points for the Carters and Hermitage, do not plot any points here.
-Do not save this plot as a pdf file yet; we will do that later.
+Because we have taken the logs, it is okay to exclude the units in the axis labels.
+We will separately add the points for the Carters and Hermitage, so do not plot any points here.
+This will be plot 1.

-Add the points for the Hermitage Formation as filled circles of the appropriate color.
+Add the points for the Carters Formation as filled circles of the appropriate color.

-Add the points for the transgressive lag as open circles of the appropriate color.
-Although an open circle is the default symbol, we will specify 1 as the pch so that our code matches the previous two lines.
+To help the points for the transgressive lag stand out even more, we will use open circles of the appropriate color.
+Although an open circle is the default symbol, specify 1 as the pch so that our code matches the previous two lines.
 If we didn't do this, it might look like we had forgotten to set the symbol.
-We are making the transgressive lag symbols open circles so that they do not have as much visual weight as those of the Carters and the Hermitage, which are both filled circles.
+By making the transgressive lag symbols open circles, we are also decreasing their visual weight to emphasize our primary narrative, which will be about contrasting the Carters and Hermitage.
+Plots are made to advance certain ideas, and that influences their design.

-These three lines of code should be relatively short and self-explanatory.
+These four lines of code should be relatively short and self-explanatory.
 Notice how easier it is to spot errors than if you had not used the objects you created in steps 2–4.

 Examine the plot and imagine the placement of a line describing the relationship for the Carters (the dark blue).
 Now do the same for the Hermitage (light blue), and for the transgressive lag (open gray circles).